Esri/geoform-template-js/README.md

       }
     }

+#### Concatenation Options

+Use this option to combined field entries into another field.
+This option has a formatted output, fields to update from, and fields that are required entries to allow maximum control over output.
+The following example is for Address entries in the Local Government Data Model.

+`  "fields": {
+      "Address_1234": {
+              "name": "FULLADDR",
+              "alias": "Full Address",
+              "locked": true, // Make sure the user cannot change this entry since we are concantenating it "subscription": [
+                    {
+                        "publication": "${0.value} ${1.value} ${2.value} ${3.value} ${4.value}, ${5.value} ${6.value}",
+                        "editorFields": [ "ADDRNUM", "PREADDRNUM", "STREETNAME", "STREETTYPE", "ADDRNUMSUF", "UNITTYPE", "UNITID" ], "required": [ "UNITID", "UNITTYPE" ]
+                    },
+                    {
+                        "publication": "${0.value} ${1.value} ${2.value} ${3.value} ${4.value}, ${5.value}",
+                        "editorFields": [ "ADDRNUM", "PREADDRNUM", "STREETNAME", "STREETTYPE", "ADDRNUMSUF", "UNITID" ], "required": [ "UNITID" ]
+                    },
+                    {
+                        "publication": "${0.value} ${1.value} ${2.value} ${3.value} ${4.value}, ${5.value}",
+                        "editorFields": [ "ADDRNUM", "PREADDRNUM", "STREETNAME", "STREETTYPE", "ADDRNUMSUF", "UNITTYPE" ], "required": [ "UNITTYPE" ]
+                    },
+                    {
+                        "publication": "${0.value} ${1.value} ${2.value} ${3.value} ${4.value}",
+                        "editorFields": [ "ADDRNUM", "PREADDRNUM", "STREETNAME", "STREETTYPE", "ADDRNUMSUF" ], "required": []
+                    }
+              ],
+            },...
+`
+As you can see, the first publication that will be tested will be the one with UNITTYPE and UNITID in it, at the top (i.e., 1234 S SESAME ST AVE E, APARTMENT 3B).
+If the fields UNITTYPE and UNITID are both empty, then that publication will be skipped and the next one will be checked.
+The next one looks for JUST the UNITID (i.e., 1234 S SESAME ST AVE E, 3).
+If it is empty then it checks the next for JUST the UNITTYPE (i.e., 1234 S SESAME ST AVE E, PENTHOUSE).
+If all of those do not work, then the last one has NO required fields so it will be used.
+The publication with NO required fields is just your standard address...
+1234 S SESAME ST AVE E

 #### Use Small Header

 This option will use smaller sized text for the GeoForm title and description instead of the larger [Bootstrap Jumbotron](http://getbootstrap.com/examples/jumbotron/)([2](http://getbootstrap.com/components/#jumbotron)).